welaughindoors/EmberUDK/README.md

 - Chain limit enabled (chain X attacks.
 Last attack needs to go to idle before continuing)
 - Attack Locks (on heavies)

+####AI by Inathero
+- Will follow player on sight and attack on sight (can enable/disable this w/ console commands)
+- Uses entire medium attack framework for attacks currently
+- Is able to read the player's moves and setup parries to counter player
+- Is able to undergo feints in heated combat to trick and damage player in accordance to player's attacks (very basic. am working).

 ####Biddybam
 - Grapple 'sticks' around edges, like a rope
 - Grapple 'unsticks' around edges when going back around